 Then the action begins — the remote desktop session is up and running, the Host and the Client exchange data and interact using the mouse, keyboard, voice, and text chat.
 All that data is transferred is encrypted using the said 256-bit AES algorithm, ensuring that malefactors will fail to extract any sensitive data from the data stream.

 Ensuring the secure transfer of your data on the Web is unquestionably a matter of utmost importance for any organization.
-That's why MSP360 Remote Desktop strives to be the go-to solution for users who need simple-to-use Remote Desktop software that provides stability, encryption, and robustness.
-The combination of RSA & AES encryption allows for secure RPD connection and swift data transfer.
-Feel free to try out MSP360 Remote Desktop for yourself and let us know about your experience in the comment section below.
+That's why MSP360 Connect strives to be the go-to solution for users who need simple-to-use remote access software that provides stability, encryption, and robustness.
+The combination of RSA & AES encryption allows for secure connection and swift data transfer.
+Feel free to try out MSP360 Connect for yourself and let us know about your experience in the comment section below.